thirumurthis/Learnings/AngularNotes.md

 npm ERR!
 Exit status 1

 ```
+The above exception was due to the mismatch of npm and nodejs version.

+Used [Link](https://tecadmin.net/install-latest-nodejs-and-npm-on-centos/) to install the latest npm & nodejs.
+- Ensure to install the c++ make updates

 During ng serve command if encountered below message

 Could not find module “@angular-devkit/build-angular”
-use
+use sudo in case of permission issue, during installation
 ```
-npm install --save-dev @angular-devkit/build-angular -g for global install
+npm install --save-dev @angular-devkit/build-angular
+ >  -g for global install
 ```